jeancochrane/learning/sicp/exercises/3.1/notes.md

 - `set!` is Scheme's assignment operator

-- Local state is accessible only to the method to which it pertains
+- Local state is accessible only to the method (object?) to which it pertains
     - "Encapsulation", or "the hiding principle": modular systems protect as much as much as possible from the other parts of the system

 - Assignment means that the substitution model no longer holds (?)
+    - i.e., if variables can change, we can't simply substitute the formal parameters into the method and evaluate (something like that?)
+        - Anyway, more on this in a later section